TechnoCosmic/zero/docs/thread.md

 ### Notes
 If no ```Threads``` are currently available in the thread pool, this method will return ```nullptr```.
 Otherwise, a pointer to the ```Thread``` will be returned and it will immediately begin executing.

 Pool threads are not intended to tasks that never exit - use a dedicated thread for those cases.
-Pool threads are best used for asychronous functions (as pool threads are faster to spin up) and in situations where you don't necessarily have the SRAM available for more dedicated threads.
+Pool threads are best used for asychronous functions (as pool threads are *significantly* faster to spin up) and in situations where you don't necessarily have the SRAM available for more dedicated threads.

 ## getCurrent()
 Returns the currently executing ```Thread``` object.